craigsturgis/craigsturgisdotcom-netlify/src/pages/personal/index.md

 ###Hobbies

-My first hobby is to always learning things and trying figure out how to apply them to my daily life.
+My first hobby is to always be learning things and trying figure out how to apply them to my daily life.

 I also like to run, walk, or just generally stay active.